DecadeReverb/strainer-asp-dotnet/README.md

 public int Id { get; set; }
 ```

 Alternatively, you can use [Fluent API](#fluent-api) to do the same.
-This is especially useful if you don't want to use attributes or have multiple APIs.
+This is especially useful if you don't want to/can't use attributes or have multiple APIs.

 ### Use Strainer to filter/sort/paginate

-Calling `Apply()` will filter, sort and/or paginate the source `IQueryable` depending on model configuration.
+In example below, Strainer processor is injected in a controller.
+Then, in `GetPost()` Strainer will process the source collection by calling `Apply()`.
+It will filter, sort and/or paginate the source `IQueryable` depending on model configuration.

 ```cs
 private readonly ApplicationDbContext _dbContext;